 Despite some cheesy lines and predictable scenes, THE LAST WORD is an engaging comedy with a stellar performance by Shirley MacLaine.
 The ending is uplifting and rather moving.
 Although the subject matter is heavy, the use of some witty lines, lighthearted music, and scenes involving an upbeat road trip, dancing and diner scenes give the movie a light-hearted spirit.
 Ultimately, the filmmakers remind viewers life is short, but it’s never too late to change, repent and forgive.
 This positive message gives the movie a strong Christian, moral worldview overall that promotes the value of prayer to help people get through tough times.
 The movie also includes some other Christian references and content.
 However, THE LAST WORD sadly contains an excessive amount of foul language.
 That language, the references to suicide in the beginning and some excessive drinking warrant an extreme caution for THE LAST WORD.
 A few changes would have made THE LAST WORD more accessible to family audiences, and given it a better chance of making more money.

+THE LAST WORD is a comedy starring Shirley MacLaine.
+She plays Harriet, a retired, elderly businesswoman at the end of her life, who wants to be remembered for the good things she did.
+Harriet seeks out Anne, a feisty local reporter, to write her obituary, but the truth is Harriet has hurt many people in her life, including her daughter.
+So, with Anne along for the ride, Harriet sets out to reshape her life and leave a good imprint in the world before it’s too late.
 THE LAST WORD is an engaging comedy with a stellar performance by Shirley MacLaine.
 Although the story is sometimes predictable, the filmmakers use witty lines, lighthearted music and upbeat scenes to inject a lighthearted spirit.
 The story reminds viewers that life is short, but it’s never too late to change, repent and forgive.
 It has a strong Christian, moral worldview promoting forgiveness through Jesus, love, compassion, selflessness, and prayer.
 However, THE LAST WORD contains excessive foul language (including a few “f” words), drinking scenes and references to suicide in the beginning, so MOVIEGUIDE® advises extreme caution.